atefm/Apache_ETL/README.md

 - Populating the tables using the data provided.
 - Transforming the data required for sales funnel reporting to avoid expensive **join** operations.

-## TODO:
-Given the personal time constraints, this project was timeboxed.
-As the allocated timeline was exhausted, the following tasks still need to be completed:

-- Dashboard showcasing sales funnel for each offer and for the data in aggregate.
-The data required to build this report is pre-computed and stored in the **sales_funnel** table.
-- Incremental update of the data in the **data_warehouse_db**
-- Calculation of Euro value for non-euro currencies based on either the latest exchange rate or the exchange rate at the time of the deal.

 ## USAGE
-The solution is dockerized and both the data and environmental variable file are providedin this repo for the sake of simplicity.
+The solution is dockerized and both the data and environmental variable file are provided in this repo for the sake of simplicity.
 Makefile is provided to auto configure the containers.

 When running it for the first time, please run **make build**.